EstebanForge/codex-hub/README.md

 You can put your stack documentation in: `./codex-hub/docs/`.

 Per rules, LLM models should always look for documentation in this folder.
-Also, Protocol "memory init" will make the LLM read this folder.
+Also, Workflow "memory init" will make the LLM read this folder.

-## Documentation download
+## Documentation for LLMs

+### MCP Server

+Leverage the power of [Context7](https://context7.com) to give LLMs access to up to date documentation on millions of libraries and frameworks.

+See how to install [Context7 MCP Server](https://github.com/upstash/context7).

+### Manual download

 Sometimes, documentation will be nicely left in a public Git repository for you to download in Markdown format.